×

 Are healthcare and health insurance expensive in Parma?

 "Healthcare and health insurance in Parma can be expensive.
 The cost of healthcare services, such as doctor visits and hospital stays, can be high, and health insurance premiums can also be costly.
 However, the Italian government provides a national health service, which offers free or low-cost healthcare to citizens and residents.
-Additionally, many employers in Parma offer health insurance plans to their employees, which can help to reduce the cost of healthcare," wrote one expat living in Parma.
+Additionally, many employers in Parma offer health insurance plans to their employees, which can help to reduce the cost of healthcare," remarked one expat in Parma.

 Italian For A While